-Fruit tree problem diagnosis that indicates various mineral shortages.
-Apple disease pictures that provide indications of apple tree problems.
+The leaves and bark of fruit trees provide indications of the tree’s state of health.
+Fruit tree problem diagnosis based on the appearance of foliage may show various mineral shortages.
+The apple disease pictures shown below provide examples of apple tree problems.
 If you have a fruit tree problem, consider using our Trees in Trouble service to solve it.

 1. Healthy leaves, apple